-I am a Ph.D. candidate at the University of Amsterdam where my research is focussed on extracting and understanding subjective consumer perceptions about retail establishments.
-The broader goal is to develop general techniques that can automatically recommend store locations and a suitable visual ‘look-and-feel’ using discovered patterns in successful location and design choices.
-My doctoral advisors are Prof. Willemijn van Dolen and Dr. Stevan Rudinac with additional supervision from Prof. Marcel Worring.
+I am a Ph.D. candidate at the University of Amsterdam where my research focusses on problems at the intersection of artificial intelligence and marketing.
+Specifically, I am trying to develop algorithmic techniques for extracting and understanding subjective consumer perceptions about retail establishments.
+The broader goal is to develop techniques that can automatically recommend store locations and a suitable visual ‘look-and-feel’ using discovered patterns in successful location and design choices.
+My doctoral advisors are Prof. Willemijn van Dolen and Dr. Stevan Rudinac with additional inputs and supervision from Prof. Marcel Worring.

-If you’d like to get in touch, please feel free to write an email to
+If you’d like to get in touch, please feel free to send an email to